terryaney/Documentation.Camelot/README.md

 After the modal application has performed any desired logic, the modal can be dismissed by calling `dismiss();`. `message` can be returned to allow for the hosting application to display or act upon it.
 If you do not want to dismiss the modal, but need to indicate to host application to enable the continue and cancel buttons, call `enable();`.

-Note that the `this` reference will be the modal dialogs 'cancel' button.
+Note that the `this` reference will be the button clicked to dismiss the dialog, or the dialog element itself if the `esc` key  was pressed.

 ```javascript
 // This code would be inside the KAML that is being hosted *as* the modal application.